Certified APT™-Core Training with Kristin Osborn

 Applicants are required to provide a curriculum vitae (résumé) detailing their work as a therapist, and a statement of interest demonstrating their motivation for working with Affect Phobia Therapy.
 If accepted into the core training, they are required to bring a copy of their license (or proof of registration or accreditation as a therapist, or relevant equivalent, for those practicing countries outside the US) and malpractice insurance, or proof of enrollment in an accredited university, as well as the name and contact information of their site supervisor.

-* Payments can be made upon registering to one of the APT™Core Trainings through this website.
-NOTE: All core trainings are subject to approval by Kristin Osborn.
-Please make sure you have been approved by Kristin before making payments through the website.
+* NOTE: All core trainings are subject to approval by Kristin Osborn.
+Please make sure you have been approved by Kristin before making payments.